 - Add milk, salt, and black pepper to the bowl and whisk well using a fork or a wire whisk.

-- Heat extra virgin olive oil in an 8-inch non-stick pan over medium heat.
+- Heat olive oil in an 8-inch non-stick pan over medium heat.

-- Note – Using a non-stick pan without any scratches is very important otherwise your omelet will stick on the pan.
+- Note – Using a non-stick pan without any scratches is very important otherwise your omelette will stick on the pan.

-- Once the oil is hot, add spinach, olives, tomatoes, and onions and fry for 2-3 minutes.
+- Once the oil is hot, add spinach, olives, tomatoes, and onions and fry for 2-3 minutes, stirring frequently.

 - Spread the ingredients evenly on the pan.

-- Pour the egg mixture into the pan and allow the uncooked eggs to flow over the spinach mixture.
+- Pour the beaten egg mixture into the pan and allow the uncooked egg to flow over the spinach mixture.

 - Reduce the heat to medium-low.

-- Cover the pan with a tight-fitting lid and cook until the eggs are nicely browned from the bottom.
+- Cover the pan with a tight-fitting lid and cook until the eggs are nicely browned from the bottom (1-2 minutes).

-- Remove the lid and sprinkle mint and feta on top of the omelette.
+- Remove the lid and sprinkle mint leaves and feta on top of the omelette.

-- Gently fold the omelette in half using a silicon spatula.
+- Gently fold the omelette in half using a silicon spatula or a rubber spatula.

 - Remove the pan from heat and let the omelette rest for 2 minutes.